diogomaul/diogomaul/README.md

 ### Hi there 👋 my name is Diogo Maul :)

-- ⚡ Whoami: I'm an easy going guy that loves a bit of everything.
-Techonology, sports, games, nature, beer, music, dogs...
+- ⚡ Whoami: I'm an easy going guy that loves a bit of everything: Techonology, sports, travelling, games, nature, beer, music, dogs...

 - 🔭 I’m currently working mostly with Terraform projects, deploying any kind of Azure resources using IaC.
 - 🌱 I’m currently learning Python.
 By the way, my public Pluralsight Profile is https://app.pluralsight.com/profile/diogo-maul-72